RadixSeven/WesTube/README.md

 # Broad plan

-Since this is currently a manual process, I intend to create individual, tiny Python programs to automate each step — allowing me to incrementally incorporate them into the manual workflow as I complete each one and leading to good encapsulation.
+Since this is currently a manual process, I intend to create individual, tiny Python sub-commands to automate each step — allowing me to incrementally incorporate them into the manual workflow as I complete each one and leading to good encapsulation.
 I plan to use JSON to communicate between the stages of the pipeline (primarily because it